boneycanute/Handson-backup/Elevation Handson/CSS Handson/FLEX_LIVE_ONE/readme.md

 Follow all the given instructions and pass all the tests to complete this project.

-#### Test cases:
+### Test cases:

 Below is the list of test cases your code will be tested on:

-- Check Body tag styles.
+1. Body tag styles must contain all the specific styles.

-- Check .flex class styles.
+2. '.flex' class must have all the specified styles.
-- Check .child class styles.
+3. '.child' class must have all the  specified styles.
-- Check #box1 styles.
+4. '#box1' must have all the specified styles.
-- Check #box2 styles.
+5. '#box2' must have all the specified styles.
-- Check #box3 styles.
+6. '#box3' must have all the specified styles.